School of Cinematic Arts

 Daniel Klein

-Daniel Klein is the Chair of the Master of Fine Arts in Film and Television Directing.
-Klein received his Master of Fine Arts at Chapman University, where he wrote two Student Academy Award winning short films, It’s Just A Gun (2016) and Esta Es Tu Cuba (2018).
+Daniel Klein received his Master of Fine Arts at Chapman University, where he wrote two Student Academy Award winning short films, It’s Just A Gun (2016) and Esta Es Tu Cuba (2018).
 Esta Es Tu Cuba has since been awarded the 2019 College Television Award for Best Drama and the HBO Ibero American Short Film Award at the 2019 Miami International Film Festival.
-Klein previously wrote and directed the narrative short film AB-, which premiered at the Tribeca Film Festival, after which it screened at film festivals around the world.
-Klein has also created and sold original television projects to Twentieth Century Fox and Touchstone Studios.
+Dan previously wrote and directed the narrative short film AB-, which premiered at the Tribeca Film Festival, after which it screened at film festivals around the world.
+He has also created and sold original television projects to Twentieth Century Fox and Touchstone Studios.

 John Psathas

-Raised in Chicago, John Psathas has been working in film for over a decade as a director, writer, producer, and editor.
+Raised in Chicago, John Psathas has worked as a director, writer, producer, and editor.
 As the founder of Analog Productions, his commercial work includes projects for companies like Sprite, Heartgard, Bacardi, and Aussie Shampoo.
-As a director, John's award-winning films have screened at festivals internationally and cover a diverse spectrum of subjects and genres, ranging from bittersweet comedy to gritty drama and include both narratives and documentaries.
-His short drama Milwaukee was a regional finalist for the Student Academy Awards and the opening night short film at the San Diego Latino Film Festival.
-Happy Birthday Kevin, a short comedy shot with DePaul students and alums, won awards and played in over 50 festivals internationally including The Dam Short Film Festival.
+John's award-winning films have screened at festivals internationally and cover a diverse spectrum of subjects and genres, ranging from bittersweet comedy to gritty drama and include both narratives and documentaries.
+His short drama Milwaukee was a regional finalist for the Student Academy Award.
+Happy Birthday Kevin, a short comedy shot with DePaul students and alums, won awards and played in over 50 festivals internationally.
 Rise Up, his short documentary, has won several awards including Best Documentary at Reel Sisters, the first Academy Award Qualifying Film Festival for shorts devoted to women of color.
-Recently, his short documentary, Birthday, received the Jury's Choice Award at the Black Maria Film Festival and was selected as one of the fest's Touring Collection films.
-During 2019, the film will screen in over 40 theaters and universities internationally.
-His recently released first feature, Bernadette, had its world premiere in competition at the Cleveland International Film Festival.
-Currently on the circuit, Bernadette has won a total of 14 awards at 12 festivals.
-As the first feature-length Project Bluelight of its kind, Psathas created Bernadette in collaboration with 15 DePaul students over three sequential courses.
+His short documentary, Birthday, received the Jury's Choice Award at the Black Maria Film Festival and was selected as one of the fest's Touring Collection films.
+His first feature, Bernadette, had its world premiere in competition at the Cleveland International Film Festival and went on to win several awards on the festival circuit.
+As the first feature-length Project Bluelight of its kind, John created Bernadette in collaboration with 15 DePaul students over three sequential courses.
 The film is currently in talks for distribution.

 Wendy Roderweiss